 Nothing smells more like autumn comfort than apples simmering in the slow cooker!
-Easy homemade slow cooker applesauce with none of the work, hassles, or added sugar.
-Add some cinnamon and spice or keep it plain; the final product is up to you but will always be delicious!
+Easy homemade slow cooker applesauce with none of the work, hassles; no peeling and no added sugar.
+Add some cinnamon and spice or keep it baby and kid-friendly plain; the final product is up to you but will always be delicious!
+The perfect gluten-free, vegan, allergy-free, and paleo sweet snack!

 Recipe bucket list item #50 DONE!
 Finally!
 Why, o, why does it always take me so love to try the simplest of classic recipes!?
 The world may never know, but at least I always eventually come around to doing them...eventually!
 It's rather silly too.
 The longer I hold out on doing these homemade staple recipes, the longer I'm depriving myself of such wonderful results!
 Homemade applesauce is one of the greatest simple pleasures in life, I am sure of that now!
 First of all, can we just talk about the smell that emanates and fills the house as the apples are cooking down?
 O goodness!
 Add some cinnamon and your home will smell like love and hugs!